 Regular voting membership is open to nonprofit organizations who support WeConservePA’s goals and who: acquire land or conservation easements for conservation purposes; or provide stewardship of land or conservation easements; or assist organizations in accomplishing land trust work; or generally advance the cause of land and water conservation.

-For more information on WeConservePA membership and sponsorship options, please contact Sara Painter at [email protected].
+For more information on WeConservePA membership and sponsorship, please reach out to [email protected].